It’s hard to believe, but it’s true, you can actually get paid to test drive new cars.

 The things to be assessed are usually the customer service level and quality of sales presentation.
 As part of the evaluation, this mystery shopper is supposed to test drive a new car as well.

-After the visit that can span anywhere between one to two hours, the mystery shopper is required to file a short report on the observation on that particular dealership.
-The job scope is pretty straightforward and for your effort and time, you will me compensated with $50 or more, on condition that the evaluation report is duly completed.
+The job scope is pretty straightforward and for your effort and time, you will be compensated with $50 or more on the condition that the evaluation report is duly completed.

 There is a fairly defined group of mystery shoppers and they are constantly engaged by professional mystery shopping companies.

-I have done my fair shares of mystery shopping, though not a car test driving assignment (yet), but after some research I have found out the following secret shopping companies offer such assignments:
+I have done my fair shares of mystery shopping, though not a car test driving assignment (yet).
+After some research, I have found out the following secret shopping companies offer such assignments:

 - Business Evaluation Services

-Evaluations cover quite a wide range, including Cheverolet dealerships.
+Evaluations cover quite a wide range, including Chevrolet dealerships.
 Compensation for very evaluation is $50.

 Similar to above, the evaluations cover a few brands, with BMW and Mazda included.
 You get paid $50 per evaluation.